Apollo: Birth

+In Greek mythology, Apollo was the son of Zeus, the king of the Olympian gods, and Leto, a Titan goddess and daughter of the Titans Coeus and Phoebe.
+According to myth, Leto was pursued by Hera, Zeus's wife, while searching for a place to give birth.
+She eventually found refuge on the Greek island of Delos, where she gave birth to Apollo and his twin sister, Artemis.

 Homeric Hymn to Apollo

 Pregnant with the offspring of Zeus, Leto wandered through many lands wanting to give birth to Apollo, but she was rejected everywhere out of fear.
 Upon reaching Delos, Leto requested the island to shelter her, and that in return her son would bring fame and prosperity to the island.
 Delos then revealed to Leto that Apollo was rumoured to be the god who will "greatly lord it among gods and men all over the fruitful earth".
 For this reason, people were fearful, and Delos worried that Apollo would cast her aside once he was born.
 Hearing this, Leto swore on the river Styx that if she was allowed to give birth on the island, her son would honor Delos the most among all the other lands.
 Assured by this, Delos agreed to assist Leto.
 All goddesses except Hera also came to aid Leto.

 However, Leto was unable to give birth, because Hera had tricked Eileithyia, the goddess of childbirth, to stay on Olympus.
 The goddesses then convinced Iris to go bring Eileithyia by offering her a necklace of amber 9 yards (8.2 m) long.
 Iris did accordingly and persuaded Eileithyia to step onto the island.
 Thus, clutching a palm tree, Leto finally gave birth after labouring for nine days and nine nights, with Apollo "leaping forth" from his mother's womb.
 The goddesses washed the newborn, covered him in a white garment and fastened golden bands around him.
 Themis, the goddess of divine law, fed him nectar and ambrosia, as Leto was unable to do so.
 Upon tasting the divine food, the child broke free of the bands fastened onto him and declared that he would be the master of lyre and archery, and interpret the will of Zeus to humankind.
 He then started to walk, which caused the island to be filled with gold.